Jubobs/talks/corkdev-oct2015/slides.md

     * Merges are local.
     * Gone is the fear of committing and breaking the build!
 - Branches are cheap!
+    * Experiment (and commit) without polluting your stable code

 ## Problems with Git